Chapter 2.40

 2.40.010 Purpose.

 A. The council finds as follows: In order for the city of Silverton government to operate effectively, persons selected for employment or as a public service volunteer with the city of Silverton must have the highest degree of citizen and public trust and confidence.
+For the purpose of this chapter, “public service volunteer” or “volunteer” means any person who donates approved services to the city without pay or reimbursement from the city other than approved incidental expenses or stipend for services rendered, but does not include any city council member, advisory group member, committee member, or commission member.

 B. All city of Silverton employees and public service volunteers represent the city to its citizens.
 Many city employees and volunteers have responsibilities to regulate and maintain public health and safety.
-Most city employees and volunteers have access to public funds and property, and possess access to privileged and proprietary information submitted to the city in confidence.
+Most city employees and volunteers have access to public funds and property and possess access to privileged and proprietary information submitted to the city in confidence.
 Additionally, city employees and volunteers may be required to operate publicly owned vehicles.

 2.40.020 Procedure.